ratulparui/Digital_VLSI_SoC_Design_And_Planning/README.md

 _________________________________________________________________________________________________________________________________________________
 <a name="sub-subsection-433"></a>
 #### SKY_L3 - Lab steps to run CTS using TritonCTS
+- Now, we have to replace exisiting gate-level-netlist existing in the ```results/synthesis``` directory.
+By giving the following command in OpenSTA

+      write_verilog /home/vsduser/desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/21-05_07-43/results/synthesis/picorv32a.synthesis.v
 - We again run STA and try minimizing the negative slack.
 - We run cts by giving the following command